mcpcpc/k1ss/wiki.md

 The wiki article index was designed for viewing in a terminal or your preferred markdown viewer.
-For example, one could use 'curl' to download any one of the pages below and pipe the resulting output into 'less':
+For example, one could use 'curl' to download any one of the articles below and pipe the resulting output into a terminal pager program:

     curl https://mcpcpc.com/k1ss/wiki/boot/efistub.md | less